T-Systems-MMS/otc-nextcloud/README.md

-# Nextcloud Deployment on Open Telekom Cloud (OTC) (WIP)
+# Nextcloud Deployment on Open Telekom Cloud (OTC)

 ## Introduction

 The following tutorial explains how to host the file sharing and collaboration platform [Nextcloud](https://nextcloud.com/) in the [Open Telekom Cloud](https://open-telekom-cloud.com/de) with the Cloud Container Engine.
 The advantage over a VM is less administration effort and faster setup of the platform with less needed technical expertise.

-With the CCE with deploy a Nextcloud Image in a Managed Kubernetes Cluster.
-As persistent Storage we will use two Scalable File Services, one for config and one for the data).
-This tutorial will show you how to use a Enhanced Load Balancer to access your Nextcloud via your own created Domain-Name under a secured https connection.
+With the CCE we deploy a Nextcloud Image in a Managed Kubernetes Cluster.
+As persistent Storage we will use two Scalable File Services, one for config and one for the data.
+This tutorial will show you how to use a Enhanced Load Balancer to access your Nextcloud via your own created Domain-Name with a secured https connection.

-The claim of this to tutorial is to give a short and understandable guideline to get in touch with deploying images with the OTC Cloud Container Engine and also learn something about other services of the Open Telekom Cloud.
+The claim of this tutorial is to give a short and understandable guideline to get in touch with deploying images with the OTC Cloud Container Engine and also learn something about other services of the Open Telekom Cloud.

-If you have questions or suggestions for improvement, feel free to open an Issue or a Pull Request.
-This guide can change over time.
+Notice that the Open Telekom Cloud and this guide can change over time, so it is possible that some steps are not right.
+If you have problems, questions or suggestions for improvements, feel free to open an Issue or a Pull Request.
+For other related stuff you can contact max.schwerdtner@t-systems.com.

+If you are interested in other guides related to the Open Telekom Cloud we can recommend the [OTC Hands-On Training by Ulrich Schneider](https://community.open-telekom-cloud.com/community?id=community_blog&sys_id=a41f28cb13d78450d15ac969a674415a&view_source=featuredList).

 ## Collaborators